Aliases for ORC5 Gene

 The origin recognition complex (ORC) is a highly conserved six subunit protein complex essential for the initiation of the DNA replication in eukaryotic cells.
 Studies in yeast demonstrated that ORC binds specifically to origins of replication and serves as a platform for the assembly of additional initiation factors such as Cdc6 and Mcm proteins.
 The protein encoded by this gene is a subunit of the ORC complex.
 Alternatively spliced transcript variants encoding distinct isoforms have been described. [provided by RefSeq, Oct 2010]

 GeneCards Summary for ORC5 Gene

 ORC5 (Origin Recognition Complex Subunit 5) is a Protein Coding gene.
-Among its related pathways are E2F mediated regulation of DNA replication and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include nucleotide binding and DNA replication origin binding.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and DNA replication origin binding.